cb-talent-development/google-drive-picker/README.md

       });
 ```

 Detailed configuration can be performed through a function that is yielded a `PickerBuilder` instance.
-See the [Google Picker API documentation](docs) for further information.
+See the [Google Picker API documentation][docs] for further information.

 ```js
 var picker = new GoogleDrivePicker({